germangb/mini-fs/README.md

 ## Overlay filesystem

 You can merge multiple file systems so they share the same mount point using a tuple.
-This allows you to override files between locations.

-Example use cases:

-* Config files with default fallbacks.
-* Replacing the assets from a game (modding).

 ```rust
 let a = LocalFs::new("data/");